kyle-foral/c0323-code-solutions/javascript-conditionals/javascript-conditionals-quiz-notes.md

 - What is the purpose of a `switch` statement?
 To change the return value based on what the input is given.
 - Is a `default` clause required in order to use a `switch` statement?
-Yes and there can only be 1
+No, it is optional but you can only have 1.
 ## Notes

 All student notes should be written here.